Nikolas Rose

-Nikolas Rose is a British sociologist and social theorist.
-He is Distinguished Honorary Professor at the Research School of Social Sciences, in the College of Arts and Social Sciences at the Australian National University and Honorary Professor at the Institute of Advanced Studies at University College London.
+Nikolas Simon Rose (born 13 April 1947) is a British sociologist and social theorist.
+He is Distinguished Honorary Professor at the Research School of Social Sciences in the College of Arts and Social Sciences at the Australian National University and Honorary Professor at the Institute of Advanced Studies at University College London.
 From January 2012 to until his retirement in April 2021 he was Professor of Sociology in the Department of Global Health and Social Medicine (previously Social Science, Health & Medicine) at King's College London, having joined King's to found this new department.
 He was the co-founder and co-director of King's ESRC Centre for Society and Mental Health.

 Before moving to King's College London, he was the James Martin White Professor of Sociology at the London School of Economics, director and founder of LSE's BIOS Centre for the Study of Bioscience, Biomedicine, Biotechnology and Society from 2002 to 2011, and Head of the LSE Department of Sociology (2002–2006).
 He was previously Professor of Sociology at Goldsmiths, University of London, where he was Head of the Department of Sociology, Pro-Warden for Research and Head of the Goldsmiths Centre for Urban and Community Research and Director of a major evaluation of urban regeneration in South East London.
-He is a Fellow of the British Academy, the Royal Society of Arts and the Academy of Social Sciences, and a Fellow of the Royal Danish Academy of Science and Letters.
-He holds honorary doctorates from the University of Sussex, England, and Aarhus University, Denmark.
+He is a Fellow of the British Academy, of the Royal Society of Arts and the Academy of Social Sciences, and of the Royal Danish Academy of Science and Letters.

+Early life and education

+Nikolas Simon Rose was born 13 April 1947 in London, England.
+He was the younger brother of neuroscientist and author Steven Rose (born 1938).
+He studied biology and psychology at the University of Sussex in the 1960s.
+He initially worked on Drosophila fruit fly genetics in the lab of John Maynard Smith but, in part due to inspiration from contemporary student protest movements, he changed his studies to animal behavior and then to psychology.
+As an undergrad Rose had his first exposure to French philosopher Michel Foucault, later a decisive influence on his work, via Foucault's book Madness and Civilization.

+After his undergraduate degree, he trained as a teacher and started to work with "maladjusted children" and began to research the history of the psychological and administrative category of maladjustment.
+After teaching in a school for maladjusted children, he left to return to university to undertake an MSc.
+He earned a master's degree with his research on maladjustment and then undertook extensive empirical research on formation of the discipline of psychology for his doctorate, and later published a revision of his doctoral thesis as The Psychological Complex (1985).
+He next worked for three years in the research department of the British National Society for the Prevention of Cruelty to Children.